 Does the request cover records in the agency's custody?
-Are they described in a way that allows the records to be found after a reasonable search?
+Are they described in a

-- A. If you can't search for the records because they don't exist (there is no duty to create records) or you don't have them, tell the requester promptly (within, at most, 10 days); if you know that another agency has the records, tell the requester; if feasible, you may offer to forward the request to that agency. - B. If you can't search for the records because the request is unclear or unreasonably broad, promptly ask the requester to clarify or narrow the request.
+A. If you can't search for the records because they don't exist (there is no duty to create records) or you don't have them, tell the requester promptly (within, at most, 10 days); if you know that another agency has the records, tell the requester; if feasible, you may offer to forward the request to that agency.

+B. If you can't search for the records because the request is unclear or unreasonably broad, promptly ask the requester to clarify or narrow the request.
 If you think it would be helpful, you may offer to assist the requester in reframing the request.
 Do not simply wait 30 days and deny the request only because it is unclear or unreasonably broad.

-C. If there is a reason why the search or review of the records will take an unusual amount of time (for example, the request is voluminous, covers archived records, or includes many documents that must be reviewed for possible confidential or privileged information), explain the situation, as soon as you know it, and its cost implications to the requester.
+C. If there is a reason why the search or review of the records will take more than 10 working days, send the requester a letter or email within that 10-day period explaining the reason for the delay, the time needed to respond, and an estimate of the range of fees that might be charged.

-4. Retrieve - Review - Respond
+5. RETRIEVE - REVIEW - RESPOND

+A. If your agency has the records and can find those covered by the request after a reasonable search, promptly retrieve the records.

+B. Review the records, with legal assistance as needed, to determine their status under the PIA.

+C. Decide whether your review requires information from outside the agency and, if so, request it right away.
+Two common situations:

+Maryland Public Information Act Manual (18th ed., Oct.
+2023)

-- A. If your agency has the records and can find those covered by the request after a reasonable search, promptly retrieve the records. - B. Review the records, with legal assistance as needed, to determine their status under the PIA. - C. Decide whether your review requires information from outside the agency and, if so, request it right away.
-Two common situations: - (i) A record would be available to a person in interest, but not a member of the general public.
-If applicable, ask for the information you need to determine whether the requester is a person in interest. - (ii) A record contains information that appears to be confidential commercial or financial information.
-Ask the person or entity that submitted the information whether the information is regarded as confidential and, if so, why? - D. Determine if any of the exemptions in the PIA (or in another law) apply to the record or a portion of the record.
+(i) A record would be available to a person in interest, but not to a member of the general public.
+If applicable, ask for the information you need to determine whether the requester is a person in interest.

+(ii) A record contains information that appears to be confidential commercial or financial information.
+Ask the person or entity that submitted the information whether the information is regarded as confidential and, if so, why.

+D. Determine if any of the exemptions in the PIA (or in another law) apply to the record or a portion of the record.